Rightpoint/RZViewActions/README.md

   NSLog(@"The view changed background color over 1 second");
 }];
 ```
 This simple usage may not be particularly useful on its own, but is the fundamental building block for more complex actions.
+Note that actions can be stored and reused multiple times.
+If you do store an action, make sure to avoid retain cycles by using weak references to self where necessary within the animation block.

 ## Sequences
 Basic actions can be combined in sequences that run each action to completion before running the next in the sequence: